 "Lori, you seem to have a decent glove and can handle yourself well on the field.
 I think we're going to need to just focus on that.
 If you're good enough out there, your team can handle your bad hitting."

 Just.
 Like.
 That.
 No sugar-coating, no hand-holding.
-Just the bald truth, that I wasn't very good at batting.
+Just the bald truth.
+I wasn't very good at batting.
 We didn't need to cry about it or pretend.
 We just needed to shift our focus and become better at the things I could grow in.
 Once again, my Dad's evaluation set me free to feel good about my abilities.

 Two very different stories but with the same ending.
 A girl who grew up with confidence and a feeling of safety.

-I felt like I could do anything and that it was ok that I couldn't do everything.
+I felt like I could do anything and also that it was ok that I couldn't do everything.
 Confident of both at the same time.
 Those two things were a gift.
 They're a gift every child needs.